brandur/sorg/content/drafts/acid.md

 frequently, and your engineers will start to spend less time as engineers, and more time as janitors.

 !fig src="/assets/acid/pillars.jpg" caption="A grid of pillars at the Jewish Museum in Berlin.
-As consistently placed and built as you could ever want."
+Real world consistency at its best."

 ## Consistency (#consistency)